julianaorduz18-lab/fase4-data-analytics-iot/README.md

 ## 3. Repository Contents

-* `fase4-data-analytics-iot.ipynb` : El cuaderno completo de Google Colab que incluye todo el flujo del proyecto:
+* `fase4-data-analytics-iot.ipynb` : The complete Google Colab notebook containing the entire project workflow:
-  * **Carga y Limpieza:** Procesamiento inicial del archivo de registros y manejo de cabeceras.
+  * **Data Loading and Cleaning:** Initial processing of log records and handling of headers.
-  * **Codificación y Escalado:** Transformación de variables categóricas mediante *One-Hot Encoding* y normalización de características numéricas con `StandardScaler`.
+  * **Encoding and Scaling:** Transformation of categorical variables using *One-Hot Encoding* and normalization of numerical features with `StandardScaler`.
-  * **Train / Test Split:** División automatizada del conjunto de datos en un 80% para entrenamiento y un 20% para pruebas, excluyendo metadatos de texto y direcciones IP para asegurar la compatibilidad matemática.
+  * **Train / Test Split:** Automated splitting of the dataset into 80% for training and 20% for testing, filtering out text metadata and IP addresses to ensure mathematical compatibility.
-  * **Baseline Model Training and Validation:** Entrenamiento de un clasificador robusto (*Random Forest*) y validación de su rendimiento mediante métricas de precisión, *recall* y *f1-score* a través de `classification_report`.
+  * **Baseline Model Training and Validation:** Training of a robust classifier (*Random Forest*) and performance validation using precision, recall, and f1-score metrics via `classification_report`.